 WHO WE ARE

-SAS is a volunteer-based organization with the goal of supplementing high school students who otherwise lack the means to bolster their educational experience.
-The SAS initiative serves as an academic resource and provides the educationally disadvantaged with access to support, consultation, and mentorship.
-Sprout and S.T.E.M. was established in July of 2019 following the release of a state-funded study of the Providence public schools.
-The Johns Hopkins School of Education reported, among other discouraging findings, that Providence student support is insufficient.
-SAS does not set out to restore the capital city's school system from its current degeneration; rather, we aim to advocate for its forgotten students, especially those who aspire to continue their education collegiately.
+Sprout and STEM is a volunteer-based organization with the goal of supplementing high school students who may otherwise lack the means to bolster their educational experience.
+The program provides the educationally disadvantaged with a variety of resources, such as tutoring and mentorship, and was established in July of 2019 in response to a state-funded review of the Providence public schools.
+The Johns Hopkins School of Education reported—among other discouraging findings—that the Providence public school system was in utter disarray.
+Ultimately, Sprout and STEM aims to advocate for the capital city's forgotten students, ameliorate educational disparities, and inspire the pursuit of post-secondary education.

-Our organization is largely composed of and coordinated by graduate and undergraduate students, the majority serving as academic mentors.
-SAS mentors typically represent the surrounding Providence-area universities including Brown University, Providence College, the University of Rhode Island, and Rhode Island College.
+Our organization is composed of and coordinated by undergraduate and graduate students representing regional academic institutions, including but not limited to: Brown University, Providence College, the University of Rhode Island, and Rhode Island College.
 While our mentors are diverse and individualistic, there is noticeable similarity in their collective character, ability, and integrity.
-And as our name suggests, SAS requires our mentors demonstrate an understanding of the fundamental principles in the natural sciences.
+And as our name implies, Sprout and STEM requires our tutors to demonstrate a strong understanding of the natural sciences.

 WHAT WE DO

 In catalytic fashion, Sprout and STEM integrates the academic culture of Providence-area universities with that of local public schools.
 Our goal is to provide underserved high school students with tutoring and mentorship through biweekly after-school sessions (pre-COVID).
 In light of the pandemic, we have taken our services online where students can expect to receive assistance by writing and posting questions in the High School Tutoring Forum under the tab of Biology, Chemistry, or Physics.
 Our tutors will promptly respond to these questions with the necessary explanation and clarification.